House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-How do you properly water plants?
+Although watering your plants seems simple, they can suffer if you don’t do it properly.
 Not watering the leaves of your plants is a big problem that likely surprised many readers.
-You can’t overlook the wonders of a watering wand and soil moisture gauge, either.
+You can’t overlook the wonders of a watering wand and soil moisture gauge.
 Plus, the time of day, type of soil, and even the container all play a vital role.
 Best of luck watering all your plants and keeping them happy, healthy, and beautiful.

 Featured Image Credit: BeautyStars, Shutterstock